Home » Blog » The Acronym Soup of Endpoint Detection and Response – AV, NGAV, EDR, MDR

 Do you ever miss the stories that started “back in my day”?

-I used to spend weekends at my grandpa’s house helping with chores like mowing the yard or running around the chicken coups.
-We’d watch black and white western shows on television and then he’d tell me about how things were different in his day.
+I used to spend weekends at my grandpa’s house helping with chores like mowing the yard or running around the chicken coops.
+We’d watch black-and-white western shows on television, and then he’d tell me about how things were different in his day.
 They were always positive stories about appreciation for advancements in different things that made life easier or opened more opportunities for him, his family, etc.

 So here’s my “back in my day”

-Due to this evolution in technology, and other world events such as the pandemic and a shift to hybrid workforce, the perimeter of most organization networks have vanished as endpoints are geographically dispersed, and more-and-more systems are connecting to resources through VPN, over the Internet, and so on.
-This means that the computer you are using right now may very well be the perimeter or edge of the network even though it’s not physically attached to the organization’s location.
-This is where the alphabet soup of acronyms come in these days with Antivirus (AV), Next-Generation Antivirus (NGAV), Endpoint Detection and Response (EDR), and finally Managed Endpoint Detection and Response (MDR).
-Let’s take a quick look at why these each provide a unique and valuable security layer for your systems.
+Due to this evolution in technology, and other world events such as the pandemic and a shift to a hybrid workforce, the perimeter of most organization networks has vanished as endpoints are geographically dispersed, and more-and-more systems are connecting to resources through VPN, over the Internet, and so on.
+This means that the computer you are using right now may very well be the perimeter or edge of the network, even though it’s not physically attached to the organization’s location.
+This is where the alphabet soup of acronyms comes in these days, with Antivirus (AV), Next-Generation Antivirus (NGAV), Endpoint Detection and Response (EDR), and finally Managed Endpoint Detection and Response (MDR).
+Let’s take a quick look at why each of these provides a unique and valuable security layer for your systems.

 Antivirus (AV) / Next-Gen Antivirus (NGAV)